WTy-2/spec/src/basic_concepts/declarations.md

 ### Proof Declarations

 However, functions can be optionally be prefixed with the `proof` keyword.
-This changes the semantics of the binding, allowing calls to the function to be inserted automatically to aid typechecking.
-Proofs my also be anonymous.
-See the dedicated section on proofs for more information.
+This changes the semantics of the binding, allowing calls to the function to be inserted automatically to aid typechecking. `proof`s my also be anonymous.
+See the [dedicated section](../dependent_types/proofs.md) on `proof`s for more information.

-[^note]: Note that with function contravariance, we could also have `f: c -> b` in `fmap`, and if `MonadC` itself was contravariant, `x: self(c)` and then no need for `a`.
-WTy2 currently does not support variance due to added complexity, but code like this shows places where it could be very useful.

-Also note the the `a: c` and `b: c` constraints here are slightly tiresome.
+[^note]: The the `a: c` and `b: c` constraints here are slightly tiresome.
 Arguably these could be inferred from their use as arguments to `self`.
-There has been some research in Haskell on doing this inference https://richarde.dev/papers/2020/partialdata/partialdata.pdf and it appears to be highly effective in practice (though it is unclear how well it will extend to a language with subtyping).
+There has been some research in Haskell on doing this inference https://richarde.dev/papers/2020/partialdata/partialdata.pdf and it appears to be highly effective in practice.
+The downside of doing this in the general case (adding constraints implicitly to a type signature until the signature typechecks) is that more changes can become breaking (see [Rust FFC 2089](https://github.com/rust-lang/rfcs/blob/master/text/2089-implied-bounds.md))